 Superstar deejays Chris Evans and Steve Wright have all cited Kenny as a huge influence – even the Goons’ creator Spike Milligan called him a genius.
 Kenny’s madcap style has become a blueprint for modern day radio shows with music, jingles, jokes and sound effects all part of the mix.
 He seamlessly moved into television in the 1970s where characters such as Cupid Stunt and Sid Snot became national treasures.

 ” Love Kenny Everett!
 How exciting! ” … Georgina Pursch, General Manager, PBShop

 Two new quiz books – testing the knowledge of young fans of Harry Potter books and films, and the Minecraft computer game – created by the pupils of Fittleworth Primary School to help raise funds for their IT department, have arrived just in time for Christmas at the Fittleworth Community Store in School Lane, priced at £6.99 each.

-The new edition of England Players’ Records 1872-2020 reference book includes all the players who took part in England’s successful qualification for the European Championships this June and July.
-Topping their group will also see them play all their matches at Wembley.
-The comprehensive reference book now includes 1246 entries including recent debutants Abraham, Mings, Mount and Tomori while saying goodbye to the likes of World Cup winner Martin Peters who died in December 2019.
-Researched and compiled by archivist Graham Betts, the £20 paperback is also available as a limited edition slipcased version, signed by George Cohen MBE with only 66 copies available at £66 each.
+The new edition of England Players’ Records1872-2020 reference book looks like being up to date for a long time yet as football goes into shutdown to combat the corona virus.
+The contents includes international statistics for all the players who took part in England’s recent successful qualification for the European Championships which are now due to be held in June and July 2021.
+Archivist Graham Betts has compiled statistics on 1246 players including recent debutants Abraham, Mings, Mount and Tomori while saying goodbye to the likes of World Cup winner Martin Peters who died in December 2019.
+The £20 paperback is also available as an ebook and as a limited edition slipcased version, signed by George Cohen MBE with only 66 copies available at £66 each.